wp-plugins/wp-spamshield/readme.txt

 For a complete list of changes to the plugin, view the [Version History/Changelog](http://www.redsandmarketing.com/plugins/wp-spamshield/version-history/).

 == Upgrade Notice ==
-= 1.9.0.5 =
+= 1.9.0.6 =
-Added an automatic email obfuscation feature to thwart email-harvesting bots, fix for new users registering on a WooCommerce checkout page, made various code improvements, and updated the spam filters.
+* Added several improvements to ecommerce integration, pre-emptive security enhancement for the log file, made various code improvements, and improved/updated the spam filters.
 Please see Changelog for details.

 == Other Notes ==